Can taking probiotics really help lower cholesterol and help with weight loss?

 #5.
 Improves Gastrointestinal Health

-We can't talk about probiotics without mentioning their benefits on intestinal health.
+We can’t talk about probiotics without mentioning their benefits to intestinal health.

 Probiotics were originally created and encapsulated to improve gastrointestinal health.

 Once the use of probiotics became widespread the benefits that exist outside of the intestinal tract began to come into focus, but we can’t forget the intestinal benefits either.

 So what type of intestinal benefits do probiotics provide?

 For starters, probiotics have been shown to have benefits in the following diseases and conditions: